-As part of this consideration and smart planning, something that many people have not yet heard about are CSA programs.
-CSA stands for Community Supported Agriculture and it is one of the easiest ways to ensure that you stay on track with healthy eating, while having access to some of the best quality of food.
-Food that is local, seasonal, fresh and often organic.
+As part of this consideration and smart planning, something that many people have not yet heard of is CSA programs.
+CSA stands for Community Supported Agriculture, and it is one of the easiest ways to ensure that you stay on track with healthy eating while having access to some of the best quality of food.
+Food that is local, seasonal, fresh, and often organic.

-This past summer, my whole-food, plant-based diet was better than ever thanks to exactly that — a CSA.
-I reached new levels of health and wellbeing by incorporating the freshest and most nutrient dense foods in this world.
+This past summer, my whole-food, plant-based diet was better than ever, thanks to exactly that — a CSA.
+I reached new levels of health and wellbeing by incorporating the freshest and most nutrient-dense foods in this world.
 I learned that there is a CSA option available in my area, and I signed on with a local farm for their CSA food share program.
-It this article I will share with you my experience with it, why it made a monumental difference in my diet and can in yours as well.
+In this article, I will share my experience with you, why it made a monumental difference in my diet and can in yours as well.

 What is a CSA Food Share Program?

-In most of North America (Canada and the US) there are certain farms which allow community members to sign on for a CSA food share program.
-Over the last 20 years, CSA has grown in demand due to more and more people becoming aware of the importance of local, fresh, seasonal and organic food and being able to get such food directly from local farmers.
+In most of North America (Canada and the US), certain farms allow community members to sign on for a CSA food share program.
+Over the last 20 years, CSA has grown in demand due to more and more people becoming aware of the importance of local, fresh, seasonal, and organic food and being able to get such food directly from local farmers.
 In reality, this is nothing new and was how we have eaten for centuries.
-Unfortunately during the 1900s, in an effort to industrialize everything we have lost connection with and appreciation for small, local farms.
-Large-scale, massive monoculture farms based on various industries were created instead, and due to globalization, most food production became concentrated in a few dedicated pockets around the world, meaning that transport of food from far distances away was now inevitable for the most part.
+Unfortunately, during the 1900s, in an effort to industrialize everything, we have lost connection with and appreciation for small, local farms.
+Large-scale, massive monoculture farms based on various industries were created instead.
+Due to globalization, most food production became concentrated in a few dedicated pockets around the world, meaning that transport of food from far distances away was inevitable for the most part.
 As we see the health and environmental, and often even economic downsides of this approach, conscious consumers are turning elsewhere.
 This is where a CSA is able to bring back fresh, local, and seasonal food and allow us to connect with and support our local farmers directly.

 A CSA usually works by offering a certain number of “shares” to the public.
-Now, this has nothing to do with financial shares, and simply refers to “food shares”.
-A typical share consists of a box of vegetables, but other farm products may be included as well, such as fruits, herbs, mushrooms, grains or beans.
+Now, this has nothing to do with financial shares and simply refers to “food shares.”
+A typical share consists of a box of vegetables, but other farm products may be included as well, such as fruits, herbs, mushrooms, grains, or beans.
 Some CSAs also offer animal products.
-Consumers who are interested then go ahead an purchase a share, which is in the form of a seasonal fee.
-Basically, you pay the farmer the set amount for a food share upfront, usually at the start of the growing season, and in return you receive some kind of a regular supply, usually weekly, of the food they produce.
+Consumers who are interested then go ahead and purchase a share, which is in the form of a seasonal fee.
+Basically, you pay the farmer the set amount for a food share upfront, usually at the start of the growing season.
+In return, you receive some kind of a regular supply, usually weekly, of the food they produce.
 Many CSAs offer different sized food shares so both single people and larger families can have the right amount of food that they desire.
-Some CSAs provide delivery options, others require you to pick up your own food share each week, which may come in the form of a box, crate, bag or basket of seasonal produce throughout the farming season.
+Some CSAs provide delivery options; others require you to pick up your own food share each week, which may come in the form of a box, crate, bag, or basket of seasonal produce throughout the farming season.

-When it comes to the cost of the program, most of the time it will work out the same or cheaper, than if you were to purchase the same quality of food in a normal grocery store.
-In some isolated cases, it may work out to be slightly more costly, depending on where you live.
-But when all things are considered and put into perspective, almost always it is still very worth it.
-Naturally, like with any other business there are bound to be some bad examples out there of CSA programs that try to take advantage of people wanting fresh, local and organic food, and may add a premium or simply not live up to a certain quality or reliability.
+When it comes to the cost of the program, most of the time, it will work out the same or cheaper than if you were to purchase the same quality of food in a normal grocery store.
+It may work out to be slightly more costly in some isolated cases, depending on where you live.
+But when all things are considered and put into perspective, almost always, it is still very worth it.
+Naturally, like with any other business, there are bound to be some bad examples out there of CSA programs that try to take advantage of people wanting fresh, local, and organic food, and may add a premium or simply not live up to a certain quality or reliability.
 So as with all things, do your research, get to know who is responsible for the CSA you may be interested in, find reviews or inquire about doing a sample week to know what to expect.

 My Experience with a CSA Food Share Program

-In 2010, after moving out of the suburb and city areas, and into the country, my desire for more natural, optimized and sustainable living in every area increased exponentially.
-Upon one of my first visits to a local farmer’s market, I met a wonderful young farmer, who not only recently took up organic farming, but was also offering a CSA food share program.
+In 2010, after moving out of the suburb and city areas and into the country, my desire for more natural, optimized, and sustainable living in every area increased exponentially.
+Upon one of my first visits to a local farmer’s market, I met a wonderful young farmer who recently took up organic farming and offered a CSA food share program.
 I was thrilled about the synchronicity of this wonderful opportunity.
 We signed on with my husband on the spot and could not have been happier with our decision.

 Even though we signed on about halfway through the season, we relished every single Saturday when we went to pick up our food share.
-It was a truly an exciting and delightful experience!
+It was truly an exciting and delightful experience!
 We even had a chance to take a trip to the farm itself and see how everything is grown.
 Oh, all those beautiful rows of vegetables!
-Our farmer also has some animals, which we got to meet, like Jenny the donkey, and the playful goats.
+Our farmer also has some animals, like Jenny, the donkey, and the playful goats, which we got to meet.
 There was also a handful of pigs and a few cows.
-It was a very enriching experience, and the only thing that could have made it better would be if the farm treated all the animals as companions and perhaps manure producers, rather than as any commodities that are killed and exploited unnecessarily.
+It was a very enriching experience.
+The only thing that could have made it better would be if the farm treated all the animals as companions and perhaps manure producers, rather than as any commodities that are killed and exploited unnecessarily.

-In the end, the value, the variety, the freshness, the quality and the amount of vegetables we had and ate all summer was just phenomenal.
+In the end, the value, the variety, the freshness, the quality, and the number of vegetables we had and ate all summer was just phenomenal.
 We will miss it over the winter and look forward to our first full season next summer!